endojs/endo/README.md

 [![dev dependency status][dev-deps-svg]][dev-deps-url]
 [![License][license-image]][license-url]

-Secure EcmaScript is a frozen environment for running EcmaScript 'strict' mode programs.
-These programs run without ambient authority in their global scope, and add safe two-argument evaluator (`SES.confine(code, endowments)`) to each realm.
-It runs atop an ES6-compliant platform, enabling safe interaction of mutually-suspicious code, using object-capabilities.
+Secure EcmaScript (SES) is a frozen environment for running EcmaScript (Javascript) 'strict' mode programs with no ambient authority in their global scope, and with the addition of a safe two-argument evaluator (`SES.confine(code, endowments)`).
+By freezing everything accessible from the global scope, it removes programs abilities to interfere with each other, and thus enables isolated evaluation of arbitrary code.

+It runs atop an ES6-compliant platform, enabling safe interaction of mutually-suspicious code, using object-capability -style programming.

 See https://github.com/Agoric/Jessie to see how SES fits into the various flavors of confined EcmaScript execution.
 And visit